Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 Is coffee bad for kidney stones?

 Probably not in moderate amounts for most people.
-Older research raised concerns about caffeine increasing calcium excretion, but more recent evidence is more reassuring.
+Older research raised concerns about caffeine increasing calcium excretion, but more recent evidence is reassuring.
 A 2022 Mayo Clinic study found caffeine intake was actually associated with lower first-time stone risk, potentially because caffeinated beverages contribute to overall fluid intake.
 Moderate coffee consumption is unlikely to raise risk as long as total hydration is adequate.
 [Mayo Clinic Proceedings, 2022]

 How much water should I drink to prevent kidney stones?

 Most kidney specialists recommend drinking enough fluid to produce at least 2 to 2.5 liters of urine per day — often equating to 8 to 12 cups of fluid daily for most adults, depending on body size, climate, and physical activity.
 A practical rule of thumb is to aim for pale yellow (not clear, not dark yellow) urine throughout the day.
 Water is best; lemon water adds the bonus of citrate.
-[NIDDK, 2024; NKF, 2024]
+[NIDDK, 2017; NKF, 2024]

 References

-2. National Kidney Foundation.
-(2024).
+3. National Kidney Foundation.
 Kidney Stone Diet Plan and Prevention. → View source

-5. Mayo Clinic.
-(2023).
-Q&A: What Causes Kidney Stones? → View source
+4. Mayo Clinic News Network.
+Q&A: What Causes Kidney Stones?
+(2019, updated). → View source

-8. MedlinePlus / NIH.
-(2024).
-Kidney Stones — Genetics condition overview. → View source
+7. MedlinePlus / NLM.
+Kidney Stones — Genetics Condition Overview. → View source

 Related posts:

-1. 7 Amazing Kidney-Friendly Foods
+1. 7 Kidney-Friendly Foods That Fit Most CKD Meal Plans

 2. Find Relief with Herbal Remedies for Urinary System Support